The Isolation Epidemic is Real

 In the video game “The Sims,” the player controls the actions of an average person (a “sim”) living a normal life.
 You start with a basic house, help your sim to get a job, build friendships and buy various things.
 Buying stuff is a lot of fun since there are hundreds of items that range from gym equipment and flatscreen TVs to modern art that you can buy for your sim, and the goal is presumably to make that sim’s life more enjoyable.

 We make the same Red Herring mistake in our real lives.
-We work 50-plus hours a week to buy things we think we want or to live in lavish spaces we can hardly afford.
+We work 50+ hours per week to buy things we think we want or to live in lavish spaces we can hardly afford.
 All the while, we would be happier sitting on milk crates with a group of close friends.
 A house full of nice things, but without friends, is hell.

 Here is the secret to personal success: People, not stuff.
 Community, not career.